techmahedy/zunoo/README.md

         }

-        //Now get the value from request like:
+        //Now get the value from a request like:
         $name = $request->input('name');
         $email = $request->input('email');